-Restitution & Reparation
+Restitution & Reparations

 The rate the offender must pay restitution is determined by the court.
 You may speak to the probation officer by calling and asking to speak with the person who is supervising the offender.
 You also have the right to request that a review hearing be scheduled if you are not satisfied with the rate of payment.
 This will not guarantee payment or any change.
-It will simply be a request for the court to review the defendant's efforts at complying with the court's order.
+It will simply be a request for the court to review the offender's efforts at complying with the court's order.
 The Office of Justice Programs at the Minnesota Department of Public Safety also offers information on collecting court-ordered restitution.
 It is important to remember that an order for restitution does not guarantee that restitution will be collected from an offender.

 - Counseling services for victims and their family members

 - Loss of support to dependents (spouse/domestic partner and minor children) of a homicide victim